50% off all plans.Ends 10 June 2026Claim 50% off

 The data says the loudest voices are wrong most of the time.

-Cross-industry research on price wars finds that about 80 percent of them destroy industry profit by 10 to 30 percent, with essentially no lasting change in market share once the dust settles.³ The matchers and the initiator usually end up roughly where they started on share, but at lower prices and thinner margins.
-A smaller share of price wars, roughly 15 percent, end with no real profit damage because the initial cut was quickly unwound by the competitor who started it.
-The last 5 percent are the ones where a player with a genuine cost advantage ends the war ahead.
+The cross-industry pattern documented across published price-war research is consistent: most price wars destroy industry profit, with no lasting change in market share once the dust settles.³ The matchers and the initiator usually end up roughly where they started on share, but at lower prices and thinner margins.
+A smaller share of price wars end with no real profit damage because the initial cut was quickly unwound by the competitor who started it.
+Only a small minority, typically the cases where a player has a genuine and durable cost advantage, end with the initiator clearly ahead.
 In Marlboro Friday, that player was Philip Morris, not the matchers.

-What happens when a price war runs its course Cross-industry review of price-war outcomes, share of cases by result type 80% destroy industry profit by 10 to 30% 80% The common case.
+What happens when a price war runs its course Cross-industry review of price-war outcomes, share of cases by result type Most: destroy industry profit, no lasting share change Majority The common case.
 Matchers and initiator end near-flat on share at lower prices.
-15% no lasting profit damage Short tactical cut, quickly unwound.
+Smaller share no lasting profit damage Short tactical cut, quickly unwound.
 Holding through it costs almost nothing.
-5% end with a low-cost winner ahead
+Minority end with a low-cost winner ahead

-📊 Fig 1.
+Fig 1.
 The reason matching feels safe is that doing nothing feels exposed.
-The reason it is usually wrong is that four out of five price wars end in shared damage with no share movement.
+The reason it is usually wrong is that the great majority of price wars end in shared damage with no share movement.

-If the 80 percent case is the base rate for a price war once it starts, the practical question becomes narrower.
+If shared profit damage is the base rate for a price war once it starts, the practical question becomes narrower.
 How do you tell, on the Monday morning after the competitor announces, which of the three worlds you are about to enter?

 Five questions to walk before you answer